Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 Before You Start: Know Your Dog’s Personality

-Pay attention to body language: stiff posture, pulling paws away, yawning, or lip licking are signs your dog needs a pause.
+Pay attention to your dog’s body language.
+A stiff posture, pulling paws away, yawning, or lip licking can all be signs your dog needs a break.

-👉 Tip: It’s okay to trim one or two nails at a time.
+Expect some drama on day 1.
+Your dog's reaction is normal.
+It's ok to trim one or two nails ar a time.
 This is not a race.

-• Dog nail clippers or a grinder (designed for dogs)
+- Dog nail clippers or a grinder designed specifically for dogs

 Using dull or low-quality clippers increases the risk of crushing the nail.